-Did you know, that on average, Google processes over 40,000 search queries every second (you can visualize them here), which translates to over 3.5 billion searches per day and 1.2 trillion searches per year worldwide?
+Did you know, that on average, Google processes over 40,000 search queries every second, which translates to over 3.5 billion searches per day and 1.2 trillion searches per year worldwide?

 What’s interesting is that searchers don’t use many words in their queries.
 According to data from Jumpshot, a typical searcher uses about 3 words in their search query.

 Google’s job is to interpret what they want.
 Your task is to make sure your content is relevant to that search query.

 In this article, we’ll explore further how you can optimize your content to match search intent.
 But let’s start with a quick look at what search intent is.

 What is search intent?

 Search intent, sometimes referred to as keyword intent, is the underlying reason behind a search query.

 In other words, when you enter a search term in Google, what are you really searching for?
 You might be looking for some background information, or you might want to buy a product.
 That’s search intent.

 - Informational (Know)